South Hills (Pennsylvania)

-The South Hills is the southern suburbs of Pittsburgh, Pennsylvania.
-Two suburban municipalities that are included in the South Hills outside of Pittsburgh are Bethel Park and Mt.
+The South Hills are the inner-ring southern suburbs of Pittsburgh, Pennsylvania, United States.
+Two of the suburban municipalities that are included in the South Hills outside of Pittsburgh are Bethel Park and Mt.
 Lebanon, as well as the boroughs of Castle Shannon, Dormont, and Green Tree.
-The South Hills also includes the townships of Baldwin, Collier, Scott, South Park, and Upper St. Clair, plus the boroughs of Baldwin (not to be confused with the previously mentioned township of Baldwin), Brentwood, Bridgeville, Heidelberg, Jefferson Hills, Mount Oliver, Pleasant Hills, West Mifflin, and Whitehall.
+The South Hills also includes the townships of Baldwin, Collier, Peters, Scott, South Fayette, South Park, and Upper St. Clair, plus the boroughs of Baldwin (not to be confused with the previously mentioned township of Baldwin), Brentwood, Bridgeville, Carnegie, Heidelberg, Jefferson Hills, Mount Oliver, Pleasant Hills, West Mifflin, and Whitehall.
+All of these places are located within Allegheny County, except for Peters Township, which is located in bordering Washington County.
 Much of the South Hills was originally a land grant to John Ormsby.

+Suburban and exurban municipalities located even further south, such as North Strabane and Union, are not typically considered part of this region.
+Suburban municipalities bordering the Monongahela River but more northern or eastern from the rest of the South Hills area, such as West Elizabeth and Whitaker, are also not typically considered part of this region.

 Transportation

-Major roads in this area include Brownsville Road, Pennsylvania Route 51, U.S. Route 19 and Pennsylvania Route 88.
-The Port Authority of Allegheny County also operates a light rail system that connects the communities in the South Hills with downtown Pittsburgh and the North Shore.
+Major roads in this area include U.S. Route 19 (and it's truck route), Brownsville Road, Pennsylvania Route 50, Pennsylvania Route 51, Pennsylvania Route 88 and Pennsylvania Route 121.
+Pittsburgh Regional Transit also operates a light rail system that connects several communities in the South Hills with downtown Pittsburgh and the North Shore.

 Development

 South Hills High School in Mt.
 Washington was closed in 1987.
 In 2007, developers submitted plans to convert the site into apartments marketed towards senior citizens.